andreasabel/inCode/entry/purely-functional-typed-models-3.md

 My favorite part about this system really is how we have pretty much free reign over how we can combine and manipulate our models, since they are just functions.
 Combinators --- a word I'm going to be using to mean higher-order functions that return functions --- tie everything together so well.
+Some models we might have thought were standalone entities might just be derivable from other models using basic functional combinators.
 And the best part is that they're never *necessary*; just *helpful*.

 Combinator Fun
 --------------